Type something to search...

 How I Made Claude Code Safer (And You Can Too)

-How I Made Claude Code Safer (And You Can Too) I've been running Claude Code on real projects for months.
-It's great at writing code — but it doesn't always understand the consequences of what it w
+I've been running Claude Code on real projects for months.
+It's great at writing code — but it doesn't always understand the consequences of what it writes.
+Claude Code validates which tools can run.

 read more